mmiranda222/.statsuite/content/getting started/infrastructure-requirements.md

 - **redis** downloaded and running on port 6379 (default)

 *notes:*
 - solr core name can be freely picked, default configuration targets sdmx-facet-search
 - ports can be freely picked, if different than defaults they should be specified when launching services

+> Generally speaking, we would recommend 2Go allocated Solr to have safety nets, and 1Go for redis should be enough.

 ---